In-Person Exams with ExamTools

 For applicants using a device, they can proceed through the exam process as if they are being tested online.

 For paper exams, use GradeCam to grade the exam.
 Navigate to the Session Detail page, and click the GradeCam button.
-You will be prompted to choose the camera to use to scan.
-Center the filled out answer sheet within the camera window, and the software will grade your exam automatically.
-If ET can not clearly determined which answer was selected, you will be prompted to visually confirm the answer.
+VE will be prompted to choose the camera to use to scan.
+Center the filled out answer sheet within the camera window, and the software will grade the exam automatically.
+If ET cannot clearly determined which answer was selected, the VE will be prompted to visually confirm the answer.
 This can occur when an applicant does not cleanly erase a previous answer when changing it.
-You can use a tablet, cell phone, or computer with a camera.
-You and your team may want to practice this in the SandBox before your session.
+Any device with a camera (tablet, cell phone, or computer) may be used for scoring.
+The SM and the rest of the VE team may want to practice this and test out different devices in the SandBox before your session.

 Viewing 605 and Draft CSCE:

 All applicants should be able to sign in or remain signed in using their own device (a smart phone) or one (a tablet, iPad, computer) provided to them to view their score, finish and sign forms (view 605/CSCE and create an electronic signature).
 For paper exam applicants, you can skip right to the 605/CSCE and signature by changing the applicant status to Ready to Sign in ET.

 Official Certificate of Successful Completion: